Skip to main content

 Possible values:

-• auto-html - based on headers, meta tags, and content of the page (optimal recommended option)
+• auto-html - based on headers, meta tags, and page content (optimal recommended option)

 • utf8 - indicates that the document is in utf8 encoding